OAMK-tietotekniikka/ThesisAITool/README.md

 3. **File permission errors**: Ensure the server has write permissions to the directories
 4. **Port already in use**: Change the port in the startup script or kill the existing process

+## 📄 License

+You can use this project freely.
+Attribution is appreciated but not required.